When life feels stale, and your mind and body feel listless and unmotivated, setting a new fitness goal can help you feel energized again.

 Speaking of preventing injury, tracking your PRs helps you avoid painful accidents because it prevents you from forgetting where you left off on a particular exercise and becoming too ambitious as you attempt the exercise again.

 All of this could have been avoided if you simply wrote in your training log (or typed into your phone) what your best, last-weight attempt was and how many reps you accomplished.
-Then, you would have known to now attempt for a smaller increase in resistance (if at all).
+Then, you would have known to attempt a smaller increase in resistance now (if at all).

 There you have it!
 That’s what a PR is and how you can set and track a fitness goal to ensure you’re making progress.
 Now get out there and start training.
 With consistency, you’ll be sure to set some new PRs in no time, and the improvement in your body’s appearance will provide additional evidence.